scumstudios/azure-kinect-tools/README.md

-# Azure Kinect Volumetric Capture Wiki
+# Scum Studios' Azure Kinect Volumetric Tools
 A place for our research project to collect information regaring Azure Kinect volumetric capture.